abuseofnotation/abuseofnotation.github.io/_posts/blog/2022-02-05-universal-knowledge.md

 The concept of necessity, is the idea that we are able to do that.
 The idea that the universe is understandable and, furthermore, that *we* are able to to understand it.

+The metaprinciple of knowledge
+===

 Third categories as logical biases
-===
+---

 Whether or not we are capable of having understanding without the categories of totality, limitation, community and necessity depends on how do you define understanding, but what we can be sure of is that if we are to remove these categories from our brains, we would still be able able to do quite a lot: we would be able to identify different kinds of phenomena (unity/plurality), we would still be able to clasify some of these phenomena are as present and absent from our views (reality/negation) and we still be able to identify relations between those phenomena that allow us to perceive them as objects (inherence/causality).
 Finally, we would be able to make up different possible interpretations of what we see and then clasify some of them as actual (possibility/existence.)